BetterToBest/research-hub/new-frame-and-lens.md

 ## Taxes & Public Spending {#taxes}
 TAG: Economy & Money
 LEFT: Progressive taxation funds public goods and narrows inequality; the wealthy and large corporations should pay a larger share.
-RIGHT: Lower taxes leaves more money with the people who earned it and lets markets, not bureaucracies, decide where capital goes; high rates chase away investment and jobs.
+RIGHT: Lower taxes leave more money with the people who earned it and let markets, not bureaucracies, decide where capital goes; high rates chase away investment and jobs.
 HEAD: Compassionism changes the question from "how much to tax" to "how cheap can living become."
 Basic Units (CCO) cover essentials directly through Public Trust Foundations, so whatever tax rate exists, and whatever wage someone earns, goes further — and public spending can focus on cutting waste, fraud, and corruption rather than growing new bureaucracy.
 TAIL: Fight only over the tax rate and never the cost of living, and average earners lose either way — in prices if taxes fall, in paychecks if they rise.